 GRADE LEVEL: 8-12, may be repeated for credit PREREQUISITE: C or higher in Art 1.
-(Required)
+(Required) HIGH SCHOOL CREDIT: (grades 9-12 only) Fine Arts, Elective

 Art 3-P

 Art 3 is an advanced art course where students will produce an art show, create a statement to explain the thematic and aesthetic correlations within their work and develop a body of work that explores a central theme and has a stylistic commonality.
 A major emphasis of Art 3 is the development of the knowledge, skills, attitudes, and behaviors that are learned from organizing and displaying an art show of professional quality.
 Students will be engaged in research, analysis, evaluation, and computer work that mirrors the work done by professional artists in today's market.